Fadeout (novel)

 Fadeout is a hardboiled mystery novel by American crime writer Joseph Hansen, and the first to feature his popular character Dave Brandstetter, an openly gay detective.
 The novel was first published by Harper & Row in 1970, and was reissued by University of Wisconsin Press in 2004 with an introduction from Hansen.
 In 2022, the book was again republished by Soho Syndicate, a division of Penguin Random House, with a new introduction by Michael Nava.

 In 2018, screenwriting duo Christopher Markus and Stephen McFeely optioned film and television rights to the entire Brandstetter series.
+In early 2025, Markus alluded that he was working alone on the project, which had been optioned by Netflix as a pilot.

 Synopsis

 Beloved pop star Fox Olson is assumed to have died when his car is found destroyed beneath a narrow wooden bridge.
 However, without the sign of a body, no-nonsense insurance investigator Dave Brandstetter believes otherwise, and soon finds evidence that indicates he is right.
 For instance, what lies behind the seemingly innocent friendship between Fox's wife and his manager?
 And just why has an old boyhood friend of his suddenly shown up after twenty years?